Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 Grandma's recipes or how to get rid of hyperhidrosis at home

-You can make an infusion on oak bark and sage.
+You can make an infusion of oak bark and sage.
 Brew 2 tbsp. liter of water and leave for an hour.
 Wipe problem areas with the resulting infusion.
-The decoction is perfect for the face.
+The decoction is also perfect for the face.

-• A quick effect will give a lemon.
+• Lemon will give a quick effect.
 It is enough to wipe the problem area with a slice of lemon.
-The site of the procedure must be washed beforehand.
+The procedure site must first be washed.

-• When you go to the bath, you can add a decoction of oats to the water.
-Helps well.
+• When you go to the bath, you can add oat decoction to the water.
+It helps a lot.
 You can also add a decoction of pine needles to the bath.
-It is enough to brew 250 grams of needles in a thermos, and then pour it into the bath.
-Only here the temperature of the water should not be higher and not lower than your body, and you can lie in such water for no more than 20 minutes.
+It is enough to brew 250 grams of pine needles in a thermos, and then pour it into the bath.
+Only the temperature of the water should not be higher or lower than your body, and you can lie in such water for no more than 20 minutes.

 • Make an alcohol tincture of horsetail in a ratio of 1:10.
 And wipe your body daily.
 A contrast shower 2 times a day will also help you.

-• Another alcohol tincture from walnut leaves, it is prepared in the same proportion as with horsetail.
-She needs to wipe the body 2 times a day, after diluting it with water 1: 1.
+• Another alcohol tincture made from walnut leaves, it is prepared in the same proportion as with horsetail.
+She needs to wipe her body 2 times a day, after diluting it with water 1:1.

-A great recipe for sweaty feet is chamomile with soda.
+An excellent recipe for sweaty feet is chamomile with soda.
 Take 6 tbsp. chamomile and 2 liters of boiling water.
-After the broth is infused (at least 2 hours), add 2 tbsp. soda.
-Wipe the problem areas on the legs with this infusion.
+After the broth has infused (at least 2 hours), add 2 tbsp. soda Wipe problem areas on your legs with this infusion.

 In the modern world, there are many ways to help get rid of sweating.
-But first, try folk proven methods.
+But first, try traditional tried and tested methods.

-And only in extreme cases, use a laser or Botox, because they have a number of contraindications.
-Sweating is an important and necessary process for the body, so treat it wisely so as not to bring yourself even more harm.
+And only as a last resort, use laser or Botox, because they have a number of contraindications.
+Sweating is an important and necessary process for the body, so treat yourself wisely so as not to cause yourself even more harm.

-Sweating is a natural process that protects the body from overheating, especially in hot weather or when exercising.
-Evaporation of sweat particles from the surface of the skin removes excess heat and helps to cool the body.
-But sometimes there is a failure, and this natural function turns into profuse sweating.
-Excessive sweating can also be caused by an outburst of emotions or a responsible situation, for example, during a presentation or other public speaking, the armpits become wet.
+Sweating is a natural process that protects the body from overheating, especially in hot weather or during exercise.
+The evaporation of sweat particles from the surface of the skin removes excess heat and helps cool the body.
+But sometimes a malfunction occurs, and this natural function turns into profuse sweating.
+Excessive sweating can also be caused by a surge of emotions or a demanding situation, for example, during a presentation or other public speaking, the armpits become wet.

-The human body is littered with sweat glands, but the most common concern is excessive sweating in the armpits, because the most active sweat glands are located there.
-The sweat secreted by these glands contains proteins and fatty acids, which give it a milky or yellowish tint, stains on clothes have a corresponding color.
+The human body is littered with sweat glands, but the most common concern is excessive sweating in the armpits because the most active sweat glands are located there.
+The sweat secreted by these glands contains proteins and fatty acids, which give it a milky or yellowish tint, and stains on clothing have a corresponding color.

 Sweat is odorless, but bacteria develop in its environment, the metabolic products of which create an unpleasant odor.

-To get rid of sweating and bacteria, daily body hygiene, comfortable temperature and humidity, comfortable clothing and the absence of violent emotions are necessary.
+To get rid of sweating and bacteria, you need daily body hygiene, comfortable temperature and humidity, comfortable clothing and the absence of violent emotions.

-There are a number of ways to minimize sweat, moisture and odor.
+There are a number of ways to minimize sweat, humidity and odor.

 Getting rid of sweating

-Although profuse sweating can be caused by a disease, treatment should begin with cosmetic and hygiene procedures, if these are not enough, seek medical help.
+Although profuse sweating may be caused by a disease, treatment should begin with cosmetic and hygiene procedures; if these are not sufficient, seek medical help.

 1. 1.
 Use deodorant or antiperspirant daily.
-Don't leave home without applying these products.
-The difference between deodorant and antiperspirant is that deodorant only masks the smell antiperspirant contains additives that block the release of sweat.
+Do not leave home without applying these products.
+The difference between deodorant and antiperspirant is that deodorant It just masks the smell antiperspirant contains additives that block sweat secretion.
 If you sweat excessively, you will need an antiperspirant; if you sweat normally, a deodorant will suffice.

-Deodorants have been known in history since ancient times, when they used aromatic oils to suppress the smell of sweat, then they learned how to make perfume, and today there are many different types of deodorants and antiperspirants for women, men and teenagers.
+Deodorants have been known in history since ancient times, when aromatic oils were used to suppress the smell of sweat, then they learned how to make perfumes, and today there are many different types of deodorants and antiperspirants for women, men and teenagers.

 1. 2.
-Use correctly deodorant or antiperspirant.
-The effectiveness of these products is determined by the content of aluminum compounds, so sometimes they cause irritation, tingling or itching of the skin.
-Therefore, do not apply sweat blockers for 1-2 days after shaving or after a hot shower that opens the pores.
+Use it correctly deodorant or antiperspirant.
+The effectiveness of these products is determined by the content of aluminum compounds, so they sometimes cause irritation, tingling or itching of the skin.
+Therefore, do not apply sweat blockers within 1-2 days after shaving or after a hot shower that opens the pores.

-Use an antiperspirant on dry skin before bed.
-At night, the body rests, and the person sweats less at this time of day, so the applied product has time to be absorbed.
-Add another layer in the morning and leave for a few hours, the effect will intensify.
+Use antiperspirant on dry skin before bed.
+At night, the body rests, and a person sweats less at this time of day, so the applied product has time to be absorbed.
+Add another layer in the morning and leave for several hours, the effect will intensify.

 But even the strongest deodorant or antiperspirant will not help if sweating is caused by clothing made from fabrics that do not allow moisture and air to pass through.

 1. 3.
-Wear hygienic clothing.
+Wear clothes made from hygienic fabrics.
 Natural fabrics absorb moisture and allow air to pass through, they are more comfortable and do not create an environment for the growth of bacteria.
-Synthetic fibers trap moisture and heat and promote the spread of bacteria and sweat odor.
+Synthetic fibers retain moisture and heat and promote the spread of bacteria and sweat odor.

-Modern fabrics made of bamboo or microfibers also absorb moisture, which evaporates much faster from the surface of the clothing.
+Modern fabrics made from bamboo or microfibers also absorb moisture, which evaporates from the surface of the clothing much faster.

 1. 4.
 Get rid of unnecessary fears.
-When heading out to a new job, public speaking, or first date, most people experience unconscious anxiety caused by the unknown, their heart rate increases, and their armpits get wet.
-The release of sweat leads to an increase in anxiety and the process is greatly enhanced.
+When setting out for a new job, a public speaking engagement, or a first date, most people experience unconscious anxiety caused by the unknown, their heart rate increases, and their armpits get wet.
+Sweating leads to an increase in anxiety and the process intensifies many times over.

-To deal with anxiety, you need to find out their cause and recognize that if you cannot change the situation, you should not worry.
+To combat anxiety, you need to find out the cause and recognize that if you can’t change the situation, you shouldn’t worry.
 Get good sleep and try to think positively.

 1. 5.
 Healthy lifestyle, aerobics, yoga help to relax and control stressful situations that arise in life and with strong positive emotions.
-Deep breathing, meditation, and just having fun can help you avoid excessive sweating.
+Deep breathing, meditation, and simply having a good time can help prevent excessive sweating.

 2. 6.
-Alcohol, garlic, coffee, onion are the most common foods that cause body odor.
+Alcohol, garlic, coffee, onion– the most common foods that cause unpleasant body odor.
 Morning coffee increases sweating due to the temperature of the drink and the effect of caffeine on the body.
-To reduce sweating, coffee can be drunk chilled and decaffeinated coffee drinks can be consumed.
-Stimulate sweating spicy foods, such as peppers.
+To reduce sweating, you can drink coffee chilled and drink decaffeinated coffee drinks.
+Spicy foods, such as pepper, stimulate sweating.

 3. 7.
-Use folk remedies drink enough water.
-If you have to stay in a stuffy room for a long time, increase the effect of the antiperspirant with talcum powder or baking soda.
-An acidic environment will help delay sweating, for example, wipe your armpits with a slice of lime, lemon or orange.
+Use folk remedies, drink enough water.
+If you will be in a stuffy room for a long time, enhance the effect of the antiperspirant with talcum powder or baking soda.
+An acidic environment will help to delay the secretion of sweat, for example, wipe the underarms with a cut of lime, lemon or orange.
 Citrus fruits are a very effective natural deodorant.

 4. 8.
-If excessive sweating does not disappear for a long time, should see a doctor and find out if this is a disease caused by disorders in the body, stress or taking inappropriate medications.
-Signs of excessive sweating appear on the palms, feet, and underarms.
+If excessive sweating does not disappear for a long time, you should consult a doctor and find out if this is a disease caused by disorders in the body, stress or taking inappropriate medications.
+Signs of excessive sweating appear on the palms, feet and armpits.

 5. 9.
-In severe cases the doctor may suggest surgery, which consists of either removing the sweat glands or excising the nerve endings that carry information to the sweat glands.
-However, these surgeries may cause sweating to be compensated by the increased activity of the remaining sweat glands.
+In severe cases the doctor may suggest surgery, which consists of either removing the sweat glands or excision of the nerve endings that carry information to the sweat glands.
+However, these operations may result in sweating being compensated for by increased activity of the remaining sweat glands.

-Hyperhidrosis or excessive sweating is a serious problem that worries a huge number of people.
-Heavy sweating can be caused by various factors.
+Hyperhidrosis or increased sweating is a serious problem that worries a huge number of people.
+Excessive sweating can be caused by various factors.

-To cope with this problem, you need to determine what causes served as the starting point for the development of hyperhidrosis.
-This may be some serious disease, overweight or hereditary predisposition.
-But in any case, you can defeat hyperhidrosis by understanding the causes of such excessive sweating.
+To cope with this problem, you need to determine what reasons served as the starting point for the development of hyperhidrosis.
+This could be a serious illness, excess body weight, or a hereditary predisposition.
+But in any case, you can overcome hyperhidrosis by understanding the causes of such excessive sweating.

-Hyperhidrosis is a local or general increased sweating.
-Approximately 1% of the population suffers from this pathology.
-In the general form of hyperhidrosis, a person sweats all over the body.
-More often this happens when exposed to high ambient temperatures, with nervous stress or physical exertion.
+Hyperhidrosis is local or general increased sweating.
+This pathology affects approximately 1% of the population.
+With the general form of hyperhidrosis, a person sweats throughout the body.
+More often this occurs when exposed to high ambient temperatures, nervous stress or physical exertion.
 But there are times when sweating occurs for no apparent reason.

 Localized excessive sweating is most often observed in the armpits, head, feet or palms.
-But in some cases, there may be other parts of the body to localize the pathology.
+But in some cases there may be other areas of the body to localize the pathology.

-Hyperhidrosis not only makes people uncomfortable, but also creates favorable conditions for the reproduction of bacteria.
+Hyperhidrosis not only causes discomfort to people, but also creates favorable conditions for the proliferation of bacteria.
 They provoke an extremely unpleasant odor, itching and skin rashes.

 Possible causes of pathology

 Hyperhidrosis can be associated with diseases or individual characteristics of a person.
-Identifying the root cause of excessive sweating in the armpits, legs, palms, or the entire body is of great importance in successfully combating this problem.
+Identifying the root cause of excessive sweating in the armpits, legs, palms or entire body is of great importance in successfully combating this problem.

-The most likely prerequisites for the development of hyperhidrosis in humans are:
+The most likely prerequisites for the development of hyperhidrosis in a person are:

 • hereditary predisposition;